-- The Pilots lab, located in 116 Bluemont Hall, offers study and test preparation help from well trained, experienced students, or, Peer Assistants (PAs).
+- The Pilots lab, located in 116 Bluemont Hall, offers study and test preparation help from well trained, experienced students called Peer Assistants (PAs).

-- Pilots students receive individual assistance and group study sessions from peer assistants and the lab instructor.
+- Pilots students receive individual assistance and group study sessions from peer assistants and the lab instructor, Shay Dodson.

 - Computers and a printer are available for currently enrolled Pilots student use only.

 - The Writing Lab is designed for all Pilots students enrolled in ENGL 100 Expository Writing I.

 - It is taught by the Lab Coordinator and Graduate Students in the Department of English (current or former GTAs) with experience in the Expository Writing program at K-State.

 - It offers students extra help on their writing assignments.

 All students in all labs are expected to adhere to the following guidelines.

-- Students are expected to spend a minimum of two 50-minute sessions in the study labs per week, regardless of the amount of time spent in writing lab.
-Sign-up sheets for PA time are located next to the student folder crate in the PA lab.
+- Students are expected to spend a minimum of two 50-minute sessions in the study labs per week.

 - Lab sessions must be used to study or complete class assignments.

-- Students are expected to maintain a studious atmosphere in the Pilots Labs.
+- Students are expected to maintain a studious atmosphere in the Pilots Lab.
 Disruptive students will be asked to leave and will forfeit their points for that time frame.

 - Students are responsible for adhering to the K-State Student Code of Conduct.

 - Students are responsible for adhering to the K-State Information Technology usage policy.